-Budgeted cost: £ 40,100
+Budgeted cost: £ 53,068

 Activity Evidence that supports this approach Challenge number(s) addressed Elklan Resources (2 trained staff) Elklan language support provides high-quality resources and strategies as an early response to children's identified needs, encouraging more effective speaking, listening and group interaction skills.
-1,3, 5, 8 Read Write Inc Catch Up Sessions Targeted approach for KS1 and KS2 children, operating below the expected phonics level for their year group.
+1,3, 5, 8 Read Write Inc Catch Up 1.1 Sessions and Freshstart Targeted approach for KS1 and KS2 children, operating below the expected phonics level for their year group.
 Intensive, tailored approach following the Read Write Inc guidelines to help children reach expected levels.
 1,2,4,6,8 Specialist Reading teacher hours to deliver intensive reading recovery sessions This intervention is targeted at curriculum years 1 and 2 to deliver high quality specialist support at key times to enable struggling learners to close gaps in learning.
 The reading specialist supports, supplements and extends classroom teaching, and works collaboratively to implement a quality reading program that is research-based and meets the needs of students.
-1,2,4,6,8 Lexia Software Lexia® Core5® Reading supports primary school educators in providing differentiated instruction for pupils of all abilities (Yr1-Y6) Lexia's research-proven program provides explicit, systematic, personalised learning in the five areas of reading instruction.
-Lexia's personalised approach targets skill gaps as they emerge, providing teachers with the data and student-specific resources they need for individual or small-group instruction.
-Lexia has been installed on all laptops, ipads and computers across 1,2,4,6,8 the school to allow teachers to se- lect for target pupils as appropriate ELS Targeted catch up intervention delivered to pupils in year 1 or as appropriate to year 2 pupils.
-The ELS programme provides a cost effective method of boosting 6-year-old children's reading to an average level.
-5, 8 Shine markbook intervention Provides opportunities across the school for the following: Assessment analysis and reporting Test resources (manuals, administration guides and mark schemes) Assigning and previewing interactive tests Shine: Targeted Interventions for Primary 1, 2, 4, 5 Talk boost 2 Talk Boost is a targeted and evidenced based intervention, which supports language delayed children in KS1 to make significant progress with their language and communication skills.
-Talk Boost can improve behaviour for learning by developing children's attention and listening skills and confidence in communicating.
-1, 4, 8 Targeted maths interventions targeted intervention to small groups to enable them to develop fluency and confidence in calculation skills and application of maths concepts 1, 3, 5 Cracking Comprehension Targeting curriculum Years 2-6, , Cracking Comprehension allows teachers to model, and children to practise those skills and techniques needed to improve reading comprehension skills with a mix of interactive whiteboard activities, practice texts and assessment tasks 1, 2, 5, 8 Lego for communication An intervention based on developing language and social interaction skills for pupils with autism and other children with social communication; language delay, nurture and SEMH needs.
-5, 8, 10

-Colourful semantics Colourful semantics is a cost effective, targeted approach to support children with language skills including sentence building and sentence structure.
+1,2,4,6,8 ELS Targeted catch up intervention delivered to pupils in year 1 or as appropriate to year 2 pupils.
+The ELS programme provides a cost effective method of boosting 6- 5, 8 year-old children's reading to an average level.
+Shine markbook intervention Provides opportunities across the school for the following: 1, 2, 4, 5 Assessment analysis and reporting Test resources (manuals, administration guides and mark schemes) Assigning and previewing interactive tests Shine: Targeted Interventions for Primary Talk boost 2 • Talk Boost is a targeted and evidenced based intervention, which supports language delayed children in KS2 to make significant progress with their language and communication skills.
+1, 4, 8 Talk Boost can improve behaviour for learning by developing children's attention and listening skills and confidence in communicating.
+Cracking Comprehension Targeting curriculum Years 2-6, , Cracking Comprehension allows teachers to model, and children to practise those skills and techniques needed to improve reading comprehension skills with a mix of interactive whiteboard activities, practice texts and assessment tasks 1, 2, 5, 8 Lego for communication An intervention based on developing language and social interaction skills for pupils with autism and other children with social communication; language delay, nurture and SEMH needs.
+5, 8, 10 Colourful semantics Colourful semantics is a cost effective, targeted approach to support children with language skills including sentence building and sentence structure.
 It was developed by Alison Bryan and is now widely used with children experiencing language difficulties.
-5, 8 -- ------
+5, 8 Year 6 booster group SATS revision group - half a term of 1 hour guided study, 3 x weekly to model study skills 2